amadron/FinalProject_ShaderProg/readme.md

     * Deferred Pass processes Directional Light and adds Point Light Data.
     * Shadow pass will be also composed.

+* Particles
+    * Particles can be configured by Range parameters
+    * Particles are rendered using Instancing

 ### To do

 Known Issues:
     * Maybe Point Light Falloff Rework
+    * Merge ShadowMap pass into Geometry Pass
     * Recalculate normals on Heightmap
+    * Particles are currently basically be rendered and not be considered in Shadow Mapping.
+So if they are not in front of other objects, they are not visible.
+    * Billboard Rendering on Particles/ One Axis alignment
+    * Particles alpha clipping, when overlapping